chordproject/chordproject-client/README.md

-# HomenaJesus
+# ChordProject Client

-HomenaJesus.com is a digital songbook of Christian music.
-Created to support music ministries in the preparation of the Holy Mass and other liturgical times.
-It is also an ideal tool to animate these celebrations live.
+Web client for ChordProject, an Angular app to create, edit, and organize songs using ChordPro notation.
+Features live sync, chord diagrams, auto-scroll, transposition, and customizable songbooks for live performance and personal use.
 Unlike a printed songbook, this platform is dynamic.
 It adapts, evolves, grows, just like life itself.

 ## Overview